 She added, “I purchased a fun “smash glass” kit from Amazon that allows us to keep the shards in a beautiful embroidered bag that says “I am my beloved’s, and my beloved is mine” in Hebrew.
 I also bought a mezuzah that allows us to put the shards of glass into a little vial next to the vial with the scroll from the Torah into it.”

-Their boss at The Air and Space Museum Officiated the Wedding
+Their boss from The Air and Space Museum Officiated

 Hannah explained, “The ceremony was super personalized.
 Our officiant was our boss who hired both of us to work at the Air and Space Museum, a job that defined our college years and united us with incredible friends.
 He even interviewed our friends for his story about us, I was amazed!”